SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

     list of the same size than the one of the state.
 The bounds are included.

     Example : ``{"SampleAsMinMaxStepHyperCube":[[0.,1.,0.25],[-1,3,1]]}`` for a state space of dimension 2

+  QualityCriterion
+    This key indicates the quality criterion, used to find the state estimate.
+    The default is the usual data assimilation criterion named "DA", the augmented weighted least squares.
+The possible criteria has to be in the following list, where the equivalent names are indicated by the sign "=":
+    ["AugmentedWeightedLeastSquares"="AWLS"="DA", "WeightedLeastSquares"="WLS",
+    "LeastSquares"="LS"="L2", "AbsoluteValue"="L1", "MaximumError"="ME"].

+    Example : ``{"QualityCriterion":"DA"}``

   SetDebug
     This key requires the activation, or not, of the debug mode during the